npm/npm/doc/developers.md

 In the root of your package, do this:

-    npm install
+    npm install . -g

 That'll show you that it's working.
 If you'd rather just create a symlink package that points to your working directory, then do this:

     npm link

-Use `npm ls installed` to see if it's there.
+Use `npm ls -g` to see if it's there.

+To test a local install, go into some other folder, and then do:

+    cd ../some-other-folder
+    npm install ../my-package

+to install it locally into the node_modules folder in that other place.

-Then go into the node-repl, and try using require() to bring in your module's main and libs things.
-Assuming that you have a package like this:
+Then go into the node-repl, and try using require("my-thing") to bring in your module's main module.

-    node_foo/
-      lib/
-        foo.js
-        bar.js

-and you define your package.json with this in it:

-    { "name" : "foo"
-    , "directories" : { "lib" : "./lib" }
-    , "main" : "./lib/foo"
-    }

-then you'd want to make sure that require("foo") and require("foo/bar") both work and bring in the appropriate modules.

 ## Create a User Account